 BUDGET – Jaiterhof

-Set at an altitude of 1100 metres, the Jaiterhof features a garden with deck chairs, tables and chairs.
-The centre of Funes is 1 km away, and you can drive to the ski slopes in 5 minutes.
+Set at an altitude of 1100 meters, the Jaiterhof features a garden with deck chairs, tables, and chairs.
+The center of Funes is 1 km away, and you can drive to the ski slopes in 5 minutes.
+The self-catering apartments offer at least 1 balcony with views of the Odle mountains, a satellite TV, and a private bathroom with a shower.

 7. Val d’Ega – Best place to stay in the Dolomites for fixed rope hikes